dan71853/EmbeddedExperiments/Research/Actuators_and_Outputs/Stepper_Motors/README.md

 The next step is to make a 2 bit binary counter, notes on the counter can be found [here](./2BitRippleCounter.md).

-Next logic gates are used to create the 4 states needed for each pin, notes cn be found [here](./StepperLogicGates.md).
+Next logic gates are used to create the 4 states needed for each pin, notes can be found [here](./StepperLogicGates.md).

 The final step is to connect the motor to the existing circuit.
 This uses the same H-Bridge as used in [Pancake Stepper Motor (SP-35RC-810S)](./Pancake_Stepper_Motor_(SP-35RC-810S).md).
 I tested 2 different bipolar stepper motors, the results can be found [here](./Driving_Stepper_Motors.md).